f-bn/containers-images/ferretdb/README.md

 ## FerretDB configuration

 FerretDB is able to read configuration from environment variables or flags, this is still valid for this custom image.

-More informations [here](https://docs.ferretdb.io/configuration/flags/).
+More informations about FerretDB configuration [here](https://docs.ferretdb.io/configuration/flags/).